koinos/koinos/docs/content/tutorials/deploy-a-smart-contract.md

 Only the first argument (the WASM bytecode) is required.
 The other four arguments are all optional.

-On Koinos, a contract is an address and vis versa.
+On Koinos, a contract is an address and vice versa.
 The importance of this will become apparent later.
 This is in stark contrast to other blockchains, such as Ethereum, where a contract upload generates a new address.

 If you have not created a wallet in the CLI, you can use the `create` command.